Meet the farmers

 to quality of life

-Through our partnership with Sahanala, a farming cooperative in Madagascar, we return a portion of the proceeds from our vanilla sales to improve quality of life for the farmers who work tirelessly to nurture our premium vanilla beans.
+Through our partnership in Madagascar, we return a portion of the proceeds from our vanilla sales to improve quality of life for the farmers who work tirelessly to nurture our premium vanilla beans.
 These dedicated individuals receive incentive payments that help fund better education, medical care, and food security within their communities.
-Rodelle is proud to maintain these close working relationships, and whenever possible, we strive to source our vanilla from Sahanala and other partners who invest in brighter, more sustainable futures for farmers and their communities.
+Rodelle is proud to maintain these close working relationships, and whenever possible, we strive to source our vanilla from partners who invest in brighter, more sustainable futures for farmers and their communities.

 Rodelle is pleased to